AKuda1/Portfolio/_pages/aboutme.md

 **Why Data Analysis?** My transition into data analysis is motivated by a profound curiosity about the stories that data can tell.
 I've always been fascinated by the power of data to inform decision-making, improve processes, and drive business growth.
 As a project manager, I often found myself relying on data-driven insights to make strategic decisions, which led me to explore this field further.

 **Education and Training:** To prepare for this transition, I have invested time in acquiring the necessary skills and knowledge.
-I've completed courses and certifications in data analysis, statistical analysis, data visualization, and programming languages like Python and R. I believe that this foundation, combined with my project management experience, will allow me to excel in this new role.
+I've completed courses and certifications in data analysis, statistical analysis, data visualization, and programming languages such as Python.
+I believe that this foundation, combined with my project management experience, will allow me to excel in this new role.

 **Skills:** Some of the skills I've developed as a project manager, such as problem-solving, critical thinking, and the ability to manage multiple tasks simultaneously, are directly applicable to data analysis.
 I'm also well-versed in project management software and tools, which can be valuable in the context of data projects.